 1 SECTION 1.
-Chapter 265 of the General Laws, as most recently amended by Chapter 256 of the

-2 Acts of 2010, is hereby further amended by inserting after section 48 the following 5 sections:-

-3 Section 49.
-As used in sections 50 through 51, inclusive, the following words shall, unless the

-4 context clearly requires otherwise, have the following meanings:

-5 "Blackmail", is to be given its ordinary meaning and includes but is not limited to a threat to

-6 convey or publish any fact or purported fact tending to subject any person to embarrassment,

-7 contempt, defamation, hatred, ridicule or worry.

-8 "Commercial sexual activity", any sex act on account of which anything of value is given,

-9 promised to, or received by any person.
+Chapter 265 of the General Laws, as appearing in the 2008 Official Edition, and so amended by Chapter 256 of the Acts of 2010, is hereby further amended by 2 adding at the end thereof the following 5 new sections:-3 4 Section 49.
+As used sections 50 through 51 inclusive, the following words shall, unless 5 the context clearly requires otherwise, have the following meanings: 6 "Blackmail", is to be given its ordinary meaning and includes but is not limited to a 7 threat to convey or publish any fact or purported fact tending to subject any person to embarrassment, contempt, defamation, hatred, ridicule or worry.
+8 9 "Commercial sexual activity", any sex act on account of which anything of value is 10 given, promised to, or received by any person.

-10 "Financial harm" includes, but shall not be limited to, extortion as defined by section 25 of 11 chapter 265, a violation of section 49 of chapter 271, or employment contracts that violate the 12 Statute of Frauds as defined by chapter 259.
+"Financial harm" includes, but shall not be limited to, extortion as defined by section 25 of chapter 265, a violation of section 49 of chapter 271, or employment contracts that violate the Statute of Frauds as defined by chapter 259.

-"Forced labor or services", labor or services that are performed or provided by another person and are obtained or maintained through an actor's: (a) causing or threatening to cause serious harm to any person; (b) physically restraining or threatening to physically restrain another person; (c) abusing or threatening to abuse the law or legal process; (d) knowingly destroying, concealing, removing, confiscating or possessing any actual or purported passport or other immigration document, or any other actual or purported government identification document, of another person; (e) blackmail; or (f) causing or threatening to cause financial harm to any person.
+14 "Forced labor or services", labor or services that are performed or provided by another person and are obtained or maintained through an actor's: (a) causing or threatening to cause 15 serious harm to any person; (b) physically restraining or threatening to physically restrain 16 17 another person; (c) abusing or threatening to abuse the law or legal process; (d) knowingly destroying, concealing, removing, confiscating or possessing any actual or purported passport or 18 other immigration document, or any other actual or purported government identification 19 20document, of another person; (e) blackmail; or (f) causing or threatening to cause financial harm 21 to any person.

-20 "Labor", work of economic or financial value.
+22 "Labor", work of economic or financial value.

-"Services", an ongoing relationship between a person and the actor in which the person performs activities under the supervision of or for the benefit of the actor.
-Commercial sexual activity and sexually-explicit performances are forms of "services" under sections 50 and 51 inclusive.
+23 "Services", an ongoing relationship between a person and the actor in which the person 24 performs activities under the supervision of or for the benefit of the actor.
+Commercial sexual 25 activity and sexually-explicit performances are forms of "services" under sections 50 and 51 26 inclusive.
 Nothing in this provision should be construed to legitimize or legalize prostitution.

-25 "Sexually-explicit performance", an unlawful live or public act or show intended to arouse or26 satisfy the sexual desires or appeal to the prurient interests of patrons.
+27 "Sexually-explicit performance", an unlawful live or public act or show intended to28 arouse or satisfy the sexual desires or appeal to the prurient interests of patrons.

-Section 50. (a) Whoever knowingly subjects or attempts to subject, or whoever knowingly recruits, entices, harbors, transports, provides, or obtains by any means, or attempts to recruit, entice, harbor, transport, provide, or obtain by any means, another person to engage in commercial sexual activity, sexually-explicit performance, or the production of unlawful pornography in violation of chapter 272, or causes or attempts to cause a person to engage in 32 commercial sexual activity, sexually-explicit performance, or the production of unlawful 33 pornography in violation of chapter 272; or (b) knowingly benefits, financially or by receiving 34 anything of value, from participation in a venture which has engaged in an act described herein, 35 is guilty of the crime of trafficking of persons for sexual servitude and shall be punished by 36 imprisonment in the state prison for not more than 20 years; provided, however, that a 37 prosecution commenced under the provisions of this section shall not be continued without a 38 finding or placed on file.
+Section 50. (a) Whoever knowingly subjects or attempts to subject, or whoever knowingly recruits, entices, harbors, transports, provides, or obtains by any means, or attempts to recruit, entice, harbor, transport, provide, or obtain by any means, another person to engage in commercial sexual activity, sexually-explicit performance, or the production of unlawful pornography in violation of chapter 272, or causes or attempts to cause a person to engage in commercial sexual activity, sexually-explicit performance, or the production of unlawful pornography in violation of chapter 272, is guilty of the crime of trafficking of persons for sexual servitude and shall be punished by imprisonment in the state prison for not more than 20 years; provided, however, that a prosecution commenced under the provisions of this section shall not be continued without a finding or placed on file.

-39 (b) Whoever commits the crime of trafficking of persons for sexual servitude upon a person 40 under 18 years of age shall be punished by imprisonment in the state prison for life or for any 41 term of years; provided, however, that a prosecution commenced under the provisions of this 42 section shall not be continued without a finding or placed on file.
+39 (b) Whoever commits the crime of trafficking of persons for sexual servitude upon a 40 person under 18 years of age shall be punished by imprisonment in the state prison for life or for 41 any term of years; provided, however, that a prosecution commenced under the provisions of this 42 section shall not be continued without a finding or placed on file.